droher/baseball.computer/timeball/models/doc_stat_list.md

 {% enddocs %}

 {% docs picked_off %}
-    (PO) Number of times a runner was picked off.
+    (PO, at risk of confusion with putouts) Number of times a runner was picked off.
 {% enddocs %}

 {% docs picked_off_first %}